Venkatesh081a/TekGain_CourseManagement/README.md

 - **Helm Charts** for better manageability.
 - **Prometheus & Grafana** for monitoring.
 - **Istio Service Mesh** for observability and security.
 ---

-## 📜 License
-This project is licensed under the [MIT License](LICENSE).

-## 🙌 Contributing
-Contributions are welcome!
-Feel free to submit a pull request or open an issue.

----

 ### **Happy Coding! 🚀**